Adding a Professional To Your Support Team

 Inpatient services will provide around-the-clock care and connect you with mental health professionals such as psychiatrists and social workers for the duration of your stay.
 They can also refer you to additional support once you are discharged.

-Student health services or university counselling centres are great places to start and may be able to provide or connect you with additional resources.
+Student health services or university counselling centres are great places to access therapy services if you’re a student and may be able to provide or connect you with additional resources.

-Your employer might have an Employee Assistance Plan (EAP), which is a free, confidential, short-term, counselling service for employees with personal difficulties that affect their work performance.
+Your employer might have an Employee Assistance Plan (EAP), which is a free, confidential, short-term counselling service for employees.
 Check your company’s website or ask your human resources department for information about whether your employer has an EAP.

 To learn more, see our Overview of Online Therapy.